-Accordingly, organic grass-fed ghee is a premium variety of grass-fed butter.
-So, if you can get ghee from grass-fed cattle, go for it!
+Accordingly, organic, grass-fed ghee is a premium variety of grass-fed butter.
+So, if you can get ghee from grass-fed cows, go for it!

 Because of the intense clarification process, ghee butter it is stable at room temperature and for a very long time.
 The exact time depends on the product and method of preparation.

 Extracting proteins and lactose from the butter allows you to store ghee for about a year.

 However, you can keep it in the cupboard or on the counter, and you do not have to worry about it turning rancid.

 As a result, ghee butter combines easy storage and long shelf life with a rich nutty taste that also brings healthy fats and nutrients into your diet.

 So, ghee gives vegetables a taste boost and helps you stay full longer.

 Since the smoke point is much higher in ghee than in butter, ghee is ideal for cooking at high heat and offers an excellent option for the kitchen in addition to coconut oil and lard.

 Like coconut oil and organic lard, ghee is excellent for low-carb and keto diets.
 Moreover, ghee butter can provide unique health benefits.